 7. Q: How can I deter crows from hanging around my property?

 A: You can dissuade crows from hanging around your property by removing their nests, and removing food sources such as open garbage containers and food scraps.

 8. Q: Who do you call if you suspect an animal has rabies?

 9. Q: What do I do if an animal that is suspected of being rabid has bitten me?

 A: Seek medical attention immediately if a biting incident has occurred involving a wild or domestic animal suspected of carrying rabies.
-For more information or advice, contact your nearest public health office or facility, or call Misericordia Health Links (7 days a week, 24 hours a day) at 788-8200 (in Winnipeg) or 1-888-315-9257 (province wide).
+Immediately wash the wound or surface with soap and water.
+For more information or advice, contact your nearest public health office or facility, or call Health Links- Info Santé (7 days a week, 24 hours a day) at 788-8200 (in Winnipeg) or 1-888-315-9257 (province wide).

 10. Q: What do I do to initiate a wildlife crop damage claim?

-A: First, contact your nearest Manitoba Conservation office or Scare Cannon Depot.
+A: First, contact your nearest Manitoba Conservation and Water Stewardship office or Scare Cannon Depot.
 From these locations, you can borrow scaring equipment to prevent or minimize further damage from occurring.
 Next, contact your nearest Manitoba Crop Insurance Corporation office to initiate a claim.